-(as of the end of 2021)
+(as of the end of 2022)

-L J ( Characteristics and criminal tendencies Code Number of persons Persons sentenced to penal detention D 1 Juveniles younger than 16 who need to be accommodated in juvenile training schools Jt - Persons who have mental diseases or disabilities and therefore need to be accommodated in penal institutions where medical treatment is mainly provided M 169 Persons who have physical diseases or disabilities and therefore need to be accommodated in penal institutions where medical treatment is mainly provided P 283 Females W 2,953 Foreign nationals who need different treatment from that for Japanese inmates F 1,129 Persons sentenced to imprisonment without work I 92 Juveniles who do not need to be accommodated in juvenile training schools J 5 Persons whose term of imprisonment to be served is 10 years or more L 4,226 Adults younger than 26, the correctional treatment of whom places priority on their plasticity Y 1,591 Persons without advanced criminal tendencies A 8,688 Persons with advanced criminal tendencies В 15,530
+Characteristics and criminal tendencies Code Number of persons Persons sentenced to penal detention D 1 Juveniles younger than 16 who need to be accommodated in juvenile training schools Jt - Persons who have mental diseases or disabilities and therefore need to be accommodated in penal institutions where medical treatment is mainly provided M 175 Persons who have physical diseases or disabilities and therefore need to be accommodated in penal institutions where medical treatment is mainly provided P 255 Females W 2,780 Persons who need different treatment from that for Japanese inmates F 1,169 Persons sentenced to imprisonment without work I 97 Among persons younger than approximately 26, those who are needed to be incorporated into small groups, and to whom correctional treatment utilizing specialized knowledge and techniques on correctional education developed at juvenile training schools should be applied U 18 Juveniles who do not need to be accommodated in juvenile training schools J 1 Persons whose term of imprisonment to be served is 10 years or more L 4,091 Among persons aged 20 or older and younger than 26 who were under 20 years old when the family courts referred cases to public prosecutors, those the correctional treatment of whom places priority on their plasticity Yj 47 Among persons aged 20 or older and younger than 26 the correctional treatment of whom places priority on their plasticity, those who are not designated under the index "Yj" Y 1,410 Persons without advanced criminal tendencies A 8,098 Persons with advanced criminal tendencies В 13,992

-Note: Inmates who are designated under more than one treatment index are counted under one code selected in order from the top in the table.
-Source: Annual Report of Statistics on Correction
+Note: 1.
+Inmates who are designated under more than one treatment index are counted under one code selected in order from the top in the table.